 There are all kinds of theories about ways to extend the life of cut flowers.
 Some folks swear by a copper penny, and others add lemon-lime soda or an aspirin.
 Try adding a few tablespoons of white vinegar to the water, plus a dash of sugar.

 Most of the preparations seem to focus on one biocide (vinegar, bleach, copper), plus one source of sugar as a food supply.

 06 of 10

 Vinegar and Cleaning Tiles

-Most people reach for the bleach when confronted with grungy or discolored tile, grout and caulk.
-But white vinegar is not only effective at cleaning and whitening tiles and grout, it's also safer than chlorine bleach (especially for households on a septic tank, where bleach should never enter).
+Most people reach for the bleach when confronted with grungy or discolored tile, grout, and caulk.
+But white vinegar is not only effective at cleaning and whitening tiles and grout, but it's also safer than chlorine bleach (especially for households on a septic tank, where bleach should never enter).
 Just spray full-strength vinegar on grout and caulk in the shower or kitchen, let it soak in for at least an hour, then scrub it off with a brush.

 07 of 10